greenelab/deep-review/sections/06_discussion.md

 ### Evaluation

-There are unique challenges to evaluating deep learning predictions in the biomedical domain.
-We focus on TF binding prediction as a representative task to illustrate some of these issues.
-The human genome has 3 billion base pairs, and only a small fraction of them are implicated in specific biochemical activities.
+There are challenges to evaluating deep learning predictions in the biomedical domain.
+To some extent, these issues are common to machine learning applications of biomedical data, however, the common utilization of large datasets and with high numbers of features in deep learning application can exacerbate these difficulties.

-As a result, classification of genomic regions based on their biochemical activity results in highly imbalanced classification.
-Class imbalance also arises in other problems we review, such as virtual screening for drug discovery.
-What are appropriate evaluation metrics that account for the label imbalance?
-The classification labels are formulated based on continuous value experimental signals.
-Practitioners must determine an appropriate procedure for formulating binary classification labels based on these signals.
-In addition, the experimental signals are only partially reproducible across experimental replicates.
-An appropriate upper bound for classification performance must account for the experimental reproducibility.
+Furthermore, the prevalence of study-level variation in biomedical data also imposes limits and adds bias to classification performance to a greater extent compared to other domains of classification and prediction.
+Utilizing integrated data from multiple labs and experiments can mitigate this issue.

 #### Evaluation metrics for imbalanced classification

+Making predictions in the presence of high class imbalance and differences between training and generalization data is a common feature of many large biomedical datasets, such as transcription factor binding site prediction and virtual screening.

+Consider the case of TF binding prediction - the human genome has 3 billion base pairs, and only a small fraction of them are implicated in specific biochemical activities.
 Less than 1% of the genome can be confidently labeled as bound for most transcription factors.

-Therefore, it is important to evaluate the genome-wide recall and false discovery rate (FDR) of classification models of biochemical activities.
+In the presence of such class imbalance, false discovery rate (FDR) is one method of evaluating error rates commonnly used in genome-wide classification models.
 Targeted validation experiments of specific biochemical activities usually necessitate an FDR of 5-25%.
 When predicted biochemical activities are used as features in other models, such as gene expression models, a low FDR may not be as critical if the downstream models can satisfy their evaluation criteria.
-An FDR of 50% in this context may suffice.

 What is the correspondence between these metrics and commonly used classification metrics such as auPRC (area under the precision-recall curve) and auROC? auPRC evaluates the average precision, or equivalently, the average FDR across all recall thresholds.

 This metric provides an overall estimate of performance across all possible use cases, which can be misleading for targeted validation experiments.
 For example, classification of TF binding sites can exhibit a recall of 0% at 10% FDR and auPRC greater than 0.6.
 In this case, the auPRC may be competitive, but the predictions are ill-suited for targeted validation that can only examine a few of the highest-confidence predictions.
-Likewise, auROC evaluates the average recall across all false positive rate (FPR) thresholds, which is often a highly misleading metric in class-imbalanced domains [@doi:10.1145/1143844.1143874 @doi:10.1038/nmeth.3945].
-For example, consider a classification model with recall of 0% at FDR less than 25% and 100% recall at FDR greater than 25%.
+Likewise, auROC evaluates the average recall across all false positive rate (FPR) thresholds, which is often a highly misleading metric in class-imbalanced domains [@doi:10.1145/1143844.1143874
+@doi:10.1038/nmeth.3945].
+Consider a classification model with recall of 0% at FDR less than 25% and 100% recall at FDR greater than 25%.
 In the context of TF binding predictions where only 1% of genomic regions are bound by the TF, this is equivalent to a recall of 100% for FPR greater than 0.33%.
 In other words, the auROC would be 0.9967, but the classifier would be useless for targeted validation.
 It is not unusual to obtain a chromosome-wide auROC greater than 0.99 for TF binding predictions but a recall of 0% at 10% FDR.

 #### Formulation of classification labels